mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-decentralized-identifer.md

 ### Determination of Activities and Methods of Test

-## Part 2: Object of Conformity Asssessment Requirements
+## Part 2: Object of Conformity Assessment Requirements

-1. Decentralized Identifiers SHALL conform with W3C's reccomendations for [Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/did-core/)
+1. Decentralized Identifiers SHALL conform with W3C's recommendations for [Decentralized Identifiers (DIDs) v1.0](https://www.w3.org/TR/did-core/)

 ## Part 3: Determination of Outputs, Review and Attestation